The Essence of Lombardian Cuisine

 Risotto alla Milanese

 Regardless of its history, risotto alla Milanese is one of Lombardy’s signature dishes.
-To make this creamy risotto, first, the rice is cooked in bone marrow with onions before adding rich beef stock, saffron, butter, Parmigiano Reggiano, and white wine to further flavor this luxurious risotto.
+To make this creamy risotto, the rice is cooked in bone marrow with onions before adding rich beef stock, saffron, butter, Parmigiano Reggiano, and white wine to further flavor this luxurious risotto.

 Risotto alla Certosina